 Hawaii is a year round destination with a tropical climate, with the very best months being April to September.
 Temperatures are high throughout the year but never excessive, as humidity levels are manageable.
 There is a rainy season from December to March which is also ironically, the tourism high season, when the scenery is at its most lush and long, hot days break up the rainy spells.

-Call us on 858 523 9000 to start planning your vacation to Mauna Kea Beach Hotel
+Call us on 020 3993 8245 to start planning your holiday to Mauna Kea Beach Hotel

 Set on the edge of the white sands of Kauna‘oa Beach, one of the most beautiful on the Big Island of Hawaii, the Mauna Kea Beach Hotel offers contemporary and luxurious accommodations with a relaxed and family friendly atmosphere and superb facilities.